 Do walruses socialize?

+Walruses herd together on ice floes and on shore.
+Usually the herds are separated by sex.
+Relations become less friendly during mating season, when male walruses fight for dominance over a harem of walrus females.
 Sunbathing walruses can gather in the hundreds.
 During mating season, these numbers can go up into the thousands.
-If startled, a stampede of walrus has been known to crush members of its own herd.
+If startled, a stampede of walruses has been known to crush members of its own herd.

 How fast can walruses move?

-In the Atlantic and Pacific, thousands of walruses can be seen migrating north for the summer season, when the waters open up from under the ice.
-The herds in the Laptev Sea area are relatively settled, moving very little.
+Walruses can move surprisingly fast on land, matching the running speed of a human being.
+They run on all fours like a dog.
+While swimming, walruses become graceful and use full-body movements to glide through the water.
+On average, walruses swim about 7 kph (4 mph) but can speed up to 35 kph (22 mph) if necessary.
+In the Atlantic and Pacific, thousands of walruses can be seen migrating north for the summer, when the waters open up from under the ice.
+The walrus herds in the Laptev Sea area are relatively settled, moving very little by comparison.

 What are walrus mating rituals like?

-How long walruses live?
+How long do walruses live?

 How many walruses are there today?